HOME | Topics Of Interest | Counseling & Psychotherapy | Meditation | Groups | Links | Resources | About Doug

 CompassionateWay.com

-Stress Reduction & Management
+Mindfulness-Based Stress Reduction & Stress Management

 In our everyday lives we have many experiences that trigger our stress response hormones but where fighting or fleeing are not acceptable behaviors.
-An angry boss, traffic snarls and raising a family are just a few of the common stressors we all experiences that can set off our anger and our fear.
+An angry boss, traffic snarls and raising a family are just a few of the common stressors we all experience that can set off our anger and our fear.
 Road rage is an expression of the fight or flight reaction.
-But with few acceptable outlets to exhaust our highly reactive state, stress hormones remain in our system and cause havoc with our physical and emotional health.
+But with few reliable outlets to exhaust our highly reactive state, stress hormones remain in our system and cause havoc with our physical and emotional health.
 Mindfulness-meditation can help.

 Meditation, in and of itself, is a non-religious skill that anyone can learn to increase being in the present moment.
 Being in the present moment during stressful experiences is key to reducing levels of stress hormone.
 Through mindfulness-meditation we learn to respond to stress rather than react through fear or anger.
 Reducing levels of stress hormone increases feelings of calm.